-The plum-shaped, firm, resilient testis is about four to five centimeters long.
-It is located outside the abdominal cavity in the scrotum, a skin pocket formed from the abdominal skin.
+The plum-shaped, firm, resilient testis is about 4–5 centimeters long.
+It is located outside the abdominal cavity in the scrotum, a pocket formed from the abdominal skin.
 Below the scrotal skin is the tunica dartos, a layer of smooth muscles.
 The testis is then surrounded by a fibrous capsule, the tunica albuginea.

 The testis rests on the epididymis and lies in a dorsal and cranial direction.
-Vessels and nerves enter and leave the dorsomedial-located mediastinum testis.
+Vessels and nerves enter and leave the dorsomedially located mediastinum testis.

-The testis is surrounded by several coverings.
-They have derived from muscles and fascia of the abdominal wall as well as the peritoneum.
-What follows is the sequence of the tunica vaginalis from the outer to the inner regions:
+The testis is ensheathed by several layers derived from muscles and fascia of the abdominal wall as well as the peritoneum.
+The sequence of the tunica vaginalis from the outer to the inner regions is:

-- the tunica vaginalis testis including epiorchium and periorcium
+- tunica vaginalis testis including epiorchium and periorcium

 The epiorchium represents the visceral lamina of the tunica vaginalis.
-At the mediastinum it becomes the parietal lamina, namely the periorchium.
-Both laminas encase the scrotal cavity.
+At the mediastinum, it becomes the parietal lamina, i.e., the periorchium.
+Both laminae encase the scrotal cavity.

-The epiorchium and periorchium are former lamina of the peritoneum that reached the scrotum via the inguinal canal during the migration of the testicle.
-They continue on to the spermatic cord in the form of tunicae funiculi spermatici.
+The epiorchium and periorchium are former lamina of the peritoneum that reached the scrotum via the inguinal canal during testicular migration.
+They continue on to the spermatic cord in the form of coverings of the spermatic cord (tunicae funiculi spermatici).

 The testis is divided into small lobules by connective tissue, the septa.
-Inside the lobules are many convoluted tubules, the tubuli seminiferi contorti (seminiferous tubules).
-A straight channel system connects the seminiferous tubules with the rete testis, located in the mediastinum.
-This is a network of small tubules, leading to the epididymis via the ductuli efferentes testis.
+Inside the lobules are many convoluted tubules known as seminiferous tubules (tubuli seminiferi contorti).
+The straight channel system connects the seminiferous tubules with the rete testis, located in the mediastinum, which is a network of small tubules, leading to the epididymis via the efferent ducts of the testis (ductuli efferentes testis).

-The seminiferous tubules are the site of germ cell production (spermatogenesis).
-This is where the germ cells and the Sertoli cells are located.
-Within the testicle interstitium are found hormone-producing Leydig cells, along with other cells.
+The seminiferous tubules are the site of germ cell production (spermatogenesis) and location together with Sertoli cells.
+Within the testicle, the interstitium is found hormone-producing Leydig cells, along with other cells.

 Vessels and nerves of the testis

-Arterial supply to the testis is via the aortal a. testicularis, which reaches the testis via the inguinal canal.
-The plexus pampiniformis collects the venous blood and passes it to the right, into the inferior v.cava, via the v. testicularis.
-It is then taken to the left, into the v. renalis sinistra.
-Vegetative innervation occurs via the plexus coeliacus, whose fibers lead to the testis via the a. testicularis.
+Arterial supply to the testis is via the arteria testicularis, which reaches the testis via the inguinal canal.
+The plexus pampiniformis collects the venous blood and passes it to the right, into the inferior vena cava, via the vena testicularis.
+The blood is then shunted to the left, into the vena renalis sinistra.
+Vegetative innervation occurs via the plexus coeliacus, whose fibers lead to the testis via the arteria testicularis.

 The epididymis is the place where sperm undergoes storage and maturation.
 It consists of the caput (head), corpus (body) and cauda (tail) epidydimis.

-The caput is located on the upper pole of the testis and it contains the ductuli efferentes (efferent ducts) that are connected to the rete testis of the testis.
-The corpus and the cauda are dorsal to the testis.
+The caput is located on the upper pole of the testis and contains the efferent ducts that are connected to the rete testis.
+The corpus and the cauda lie dorsal to the testis.

-The ductuli efferentes continue into the ductus epidydimis, which leads into the ductus deferens (vas deferens) of the cauda.
-Arterial supply to the epididymis occurs via a terminal branch of the a. testicularis and via a branch of the arteria deferentialis (a. ductus deferentis).
+The efferent ducts continue into the ductus epidydimis, which leads into the ductus deferens (vas deferens) of the cauda.
+Arterial supply to the epididymis occurs via a terminal branch of the arteria testicularis and through a branch of the arteria deferentialis (arteria ductus deferentis).

-The vas deferens, the vessels and nerves, the connective tissue, and the coverings of both the testis and the epididymis comprise the funiculus spermaticus (the spermatic cord), which reaches the abdominal cavity via the inguinal canal.
+The vas deferens, the vessels and nerves, connective tissue, and the coverings of both the testis and the epididymis constitute the funiculus spermaticus (the spermatic cord), which reaches the abdominal cavity via the inguinal canal.

 The course of the ductus deferens (vas deferens)

-The ductus deferens is about 40-50 cm long and it serves to transport sperm from the epididymis to the male urethral-spermatic duct.
-It starts as a continuation of the ductus epidydimis on the lower part of the epididymis, and, within the spermatic cord (funiculus spermaticus), it reaches the abdominal cavity via the inguinal canal.
-There, it leads subperitoneally along the wall of the pelvis minor, to then be placed dorsal to the bladder.
+The vas deferens is about 40–50 cm (15.7–19.6 in) long and serves to transport sperm from the epididymis to the male urethral-spermatic duct.
+It continues from the ductus epidydimis along the lower epididymis, and within the spermatic cord (funiculus spermaticus), and reaches the abdominal cavity via the inguinal canal, where it leads subperitoneally along the wall of the pelvis minor, and lies dorsal to the bladder.